NunoSempere/classify-md/README.md

 This will create `example_markdown.ordered.md` containing all sections organized under their respective topic headers.

+The script is safely rerunnable.
+Only new items will be asked about

 ## Output Format

 The output file will be structured like this: